aatluri/DjangoRestAPITemplate/README.md

 https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/

 ## Explain what the project does
 ## Explain the general content of this code base i.e the different folders and files.
-What do the various apps do and where do we run the admin from or models or testing etc..
+What do the various apps do and where do we run the admin from or models or testing etc...
+What do we use for linting, testing, api docs etc..
 ## Prerequisites to Run this Project
 ## Explain how to run this project
 ## Create a superuser & Go to Django Admin Interface